dalton-turner/SurfReport/README.md

 - Created the project in Xcode
 - Set up the project's UI without using Storyboards
 - Created dummy data to display in the UI
+- Displayed the information from the API in the app's UI

 ## Next Steps

 The next steps for this project are:

 - Created a network request to pull data from the API
-- Displayed the information from the API in the app's UI
 - Refine the app's UI
-- Implement error handling
-- Add more features to the app